Curriculum and Instruction

 Hours: 3

 This course builds upon the foundations of reading presented in RDG 350.
 The teacher candidates will explore the science of teaching reading and writing, with a particular focus on comprehension.
 The course is designed to deepen candidates' knowledge and skill in the science of teaching reading and deals with cognition, writing workshop, books from multiple genres, basal readers, and summative and formative assessments.
 The course emphasizes strategies for developing comprehension and the teacher's role in helping the K-12 student utilize the five components of reading.
-Prerequisites: RDG 350 and ELED 300; Minimum overall GPA of 2.75.
+Prerequisites: RDG 350.

 RDG 380 - Comprehension and Vocabulary in Middle and High Schools